---

 The forward roadmap, in rough order:

-- **Deeper CRM push.** HubSpot and Close already work.
-More providers and richer field mapping coming.
+- **Deeper CRM push.** HubSpot, Pipedrive, Close, Zoho already work.
+Richer field mapping and bi-directional sync coming.

 If you’ve been waiting for one of those, ping us.
 The order moves based on what actual customers ask for.